carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ### AWS DataSync

-- Data transfer service for moving large amounts of data into AWS.
-Has built in security capabilities (e.g. encryption in transit)
+- Data transfer service for **moving large amounts of data into AWS**.
+Has built in **security capabilities** (e.g. encryption in transit)
-- Use cases
+- Types

 **A/** FROM an on-premise data center (using NFS and SMB storage protocol) TO AWS Storage: S3 (any storage type) , EFS, or FSx for Windows, AWS Snowcone. => Installing AWS Data Sync Agent on a VM, Amazon s3 Outspots or Snowcone

 ![on premise](https://d1.awsstatic.com/Digital%20Marketing/House/Editorial/products/DataSync/Product-Page-Diagram_AWS-DataSync_On-Premises-to-AWS%402x.8769b9dea1615c18ee0597b236946cbe0103b2da.png)

+  - Use Case: A company runs an application in an on-premises data center that collects environmental data from production machinery.
+The data consists of JSON files stored on network attached storage (NAS) and around 5 TB of data is collected each day.
+The company must upload this data to Amazon S3 where it can be processed by an analytics application.
+The data must be transferred securely ==> The most reliable and time-efficient solution that keeps the data secure is to use AWS DataSync and synchronize the data from the NAS device directly to Amazon S3
+    - Use `AWS Direct Connect` connection to ensure reliability, speed, and security.

 **B/** BETWEEN AWS storage services (e.g. to replicate EFS to EFS)